mongodb/mongo-efcore-provider/README.md

 They are:

-- Select projections
+- Select projections must only contain server-translatable expressions
-- Sum, Average, Min, Max etc.
+- Sum, Average, Min, Max etc. are not supported at top level
 - Transactions
 - Type discriminators
 - Additional mapping configuration options